TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 ↓
 We've then set up ExecutorService to manage multiple threads.
 Increased concurrency has a direct correlation with increased throughput
 ↓
 I've discussed this below in much detail.
-We've utilised CompletableFuture for making my data ingestion process fully asynchronous to the Kinesis stream                      ↓
+We've utilised CompletableFuture for making my data ingestion process fully asynchronous to the Kinesis stream.
+    ↓
 For data integrity/ reliability of the submissions, we'll check the responses ➡️ log successful shard IDs / capture error messages for the failed ones
 ↓
 As a non-functional enhancement, we'll have some graceful shutdown mechanisms in place, We'll ensure all our tasks are completed by shutting down the Executor Service and Kinesis Producer properly ▶️ Cost optimisation by freeing up resources we don't need + Preventing inadvertent data loss